-There are three common types of zoanthids you will encounter in local fish stores and online–the three types are zoanthus, palythoa and protopalythoa.
+There are three common types of zoanthids you will encounter in local fish stores and online–the three types are zoanthus, palythoa, and protopalythoa.

-One of the main distinctions between these three separate types of “zoa” is the degree to which each of the individual polyps are either attached to each other or not.
+One of the main distinctions between these three separate types of “zoa” is the degree to which each of the individual polyps is either attached to each other or not.
 The individual polyps of a palythoa are attached by a thick mat, called a stolon.

 If you’re not sure what a stolon is, the iconic example in the saltwater aquarium I can imagine is the green star polyp.
 Can you picture the purple mat that holds all the green polyps together?
 That is the stolon.

 Protopalythoa polyps are connected by a thin layer of tissue, called a coenenchyme, that is reinforced with bits of sand/sediment.
 Finally, proper zoanthids have the thinnest attachment which is typically not reinforced with sediment.

 The only reason you would want to know that is to impress your friends the next time you go to trivia night at a local establishment.
 Since this is an article about zoas, I figured it was worth clarifying.

 The majority of zoanthids have symbiotic photosynthetic zooxanthellae (I dare you to try and say that three times quickly) and are therefore best kept with at least moderate aquarium lighting.
 Some of the more brightly colored morphs will tolerate even intense lighting from metal halide or newer generation LED lights if acclimated properly.

 Most species are capable of actively capturing prey.
 For fastest growth of these corals, it is recommended that you feed them periodically with an appropriately sized food, although feeding is not usually required.